josuedavi/CodePath-App/README.md

 ## Lyfe (We can change at any point)

 ## App Description
-Social Media Tracking application that keeps tracking of personal social media accounts, and let's the user know information about their accounts
+Social Media Tracking application that keeps tracking of personal social media accounts, and let's the user know information about their accounts: number of followers and number of likes per post.

 Author(s):
 Josue Castillo